Michael-F-Bryan/adventures.michaelfbryan.com/content/posts/non-trivial-macros.md

 copy-pasta gets annoying pretty quickly.

 My solution is to use a macro (i.e. compile-time codegen) to automatically generate the necessary impl blocks.

-This *could* be implemented using procedural macros, but they can have a negative impact on compile times and I'd like an excuse to play around with Rust's declarative macros some more.
+This *could* be implemented using procedural macros, but they can have a negative impact on compile times and I'd like an excuse to play around with Rust's declarative macros.

 ## Getting Started

-The end goal is to write something like this...
+Now you have a better understanding of the problem we're trying to solve, the end goal I have in mind is being able to write something like this...

 ```rust
 trait_with_dyn_impls! {